What Does Colorado Law Say About Marijuana Use and DWAI?

 For instance, they might question the accuracy of the blood test or the qualifications of the person who administered it.
 They could also argue that the officer lacked probable cause for the traffic stop or failed to read you your rights during the arrest.

-An attorney can help you understand the potential consequences of a DWAI conviction and guide you through the legal process.
+An experienced criminal defense lawyer can help you understand the potential consequences of a DWAI conviction and guide you through the legal process.
 They might also negotiate with the prosecution on your behalf, potentially resulting in reduced charges or even a dismissal of your case.

 If you have been charged with a marijuana-related DWAI, call Lux Law Firm today at 719-451-7469 for a free, confidential case evaluation.